pynvme/pynvme/README.md

 The pynvme is a python extension module.
 Users can operate NVMe SSD intuitively in Python scripts.
 It is designed for NVMe SSD testing with performance considered.
 Integrated with third-party tools, vscode and pytest, pynvme provides a convenient and professional solution to test NVMe devices.

 The pynvme wraps SPDK NVMe driver in a Python extension, with abstracted classes, e.g. Controller, Namespace, Qpair, Buffer, and IOWorker.
-With pynvme, we can send any NVMe command in Python scripts, with a list of other capabilites:
+With pynvme, users can operate NVMe devices intuitively.
+We can:
 1. access PCI configuration space
 2. access NVMe registers in BAR space
 3. send any NVMe admin/IO commands